 This post will help you find out the exact cause, then you can get your system crashing issue resolved easily with these fixes.

 Press the power button to turn on your computer, and press the F8 key before you see the Windows logo.
 Then the Advanced Boot Options menu will appear.
 Use the arrow keys to select Safe Mode with Networking (you may need internet access in the following steps).
-Then press Enter key to enter the mode you selected.
+Then press Enter key to enter the model you selected.

-If you can’t boot your system even into safe Mode, you can skip to Fix 7 and Fix 9 to solve your problem.
+If you can’t boot your system even into Safe Mode, you can skip to Fix 7 and Fix 9 to solve your problem.